flowground/amazonaws-com-macie-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DisassociateS3Resources
-### Removes specified S3 resources from being monitored by Amazon Macie.
+> Removes specified S3 resources from being monitored by Amazon Macie.
 If memberAccountId isn't specified, the action removes specified S3 resources from Macie for the current master account.
-If memberAccountId is specified, the action removes specified S3 resources from Macie for the specified member account.
+If memberAccountId is specified, the action removes specified S3 resources from Macie for the specified member account.<br/>

 #### Input Parameters
 * `Action` - _required_